kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/require_run_as_non_root/README.md

 **Rationale:**

-**Audit:**

 Pprocesses in containers run as the root user (uid 0), by default.
 To prevent potential compromise of container hosts, specify a least privileged user ID when building the container image and require that application containers run as non root users.

+**Audit:**

+Create a pod or container that does not set `runAsNonRoot` to `true` in its `securityContext`.
+The pod creation must fail for both cases.

 **Remediation:**